khazvek/react-bits/README.md

   - TS + Tailwind CSS

 ## CLI (<a href="https://jsrepo.dev"><img src="https://jsrepo.dev/badges/jsrepo.svg" width="50" alt="jsrepo"></a>)
-React Bits uses [jsrepo](https://jsrepo.dev) for installing components via CLI. </br>
+KauryUI uses [jsrepo](https://jsrepo.dev) for installing components via CLI. </br>
-The setup steps can be found on each component's page in the [documentation](https://reactbits.dev/).
+The setup steps can be found on each component's page in the [documentation](https://kauryui.dev/).

 ## How To Contribute?